-The majority of industrial sector emitters - approximately 40 emissions-intensive, trade-exposed entities (EITEs) - constituted 15% of all allowances issued under the Cap-and-Invest program in 2023.i Because of their importance to Washington's economy and the relative challenge to achieving near-term decarbonization, the EITEs are given most of the allowances they need for compliance at no cost, an estimated value of at least \$5.4 billion from 2023 to 2034.
+The majority of industrial sector emitters - approximately 40 emissions-intensive, trade-exposed entities (EITEs) - constituted 15% of all allowances issued under the Cap-and-Invest program in 2023.
+Because of their importance to Washington's economy and the relative challenge to achieving near-term decarbonization, the EITEs are given most of the allowances they need for compliance at no cost, an estimated value of at least \$5.4 billion from 2023 to 2034.
 During the third compliance period (2031-2034), EITEs will receive no-cost allowances from the Washington Department of Ecology (Ecology) equivalent to 94% of a 2015-2019 emissions baseline.
-Because the Climate Commitment Act does not specify the level of no-cost allowances to EITEs at the 94% level through 2050, absent further legislative direction.
+Because the Climate Commitment Act does not specify the level of no-cost allowances in subsequent compliance periods (2035-2050), Ecology presumes it is required to allocate no-cost allowances to EITEs at the 94% level through 2050, absent further legislative direction.
 If no-cost allowances are maintained at the 94% level, by the mid-2040s the amount of no-cost allowances required to be given to EITEs will exceed the number of allowances of Washington's overall emissions cap, a contradiction that threatens the function of the program.